 - 2.1.
 The duties of the Faculty Secretary fall into two broad categories: - 2.1.a.
 Facilitating communications among members of the Faculty, between the Faculty and the administration, and between the Faculty and the Trustees. - 2.1.b.
 Expediting Faculty action on matters of concern to the Faculty, in concert with the Faculty Conference, which the Secretary chairs.
-(Passed March 17, 1987) - 2.1.c.
+This includes the ability, after consultation with the President and with the consent of the Conference, to call special faculty meetings.
+(Passed March 17, 1987; Amended March 16, 2021) - 2.1.c.
 The Faculty Secretary shall ensure, in collaboration with the College Archivist and the Chairs of Faculty Committees, that an archive of important papers necessary to the continuity and good functioning of Faculty Governance be maintained.
 Both standing and Ad Hoc Committees shall deposit in the Faculty Governance archive their instructions, guidance, records of activity, procedure, policy and interpretation for future Committees.
 Confidential and personal records will not be housed in the Faculty Governance Archive.
 All Faculty members with voting privileges shall have access to the Faculty Governance Archive except as otherwise restricted by the Faculty Manual.
 (Passed April 8, 2003) - 2.2.
 Communications which require Faculty action normally should be channeled through the Secretary. - 2.2.a.
 Communications from members or committees of the Faculty which require Faculty action normally shall be submitted to the Secretary for presentation to the Faculty for action at its next regular meeting.
 This shall not be construed to include routine committee reports or announcements. - 2.2.b.
 Communications from the administration which require Faculty action normally shall be submitted to the Secretary for presentation to the Faculty for action at its next regular meeting. - 2.2.c.
-All communications from the student body requiring Faculty action shall be submitted to the Secretary who will present these matters at the next regular Faculty meeting for consideration. - 2.2.d.
+All communications from the student body requiring Faculty action shall be submitted to the Secretary who will present these matters at the next regular Faculty meeting for consideration.

+- 2.2.d.
 All communications from outside agencies which are pertinent to academic matters and/or require Faculty action shall be submitted to the Secretary who will present them to the Faculty for its information or action at its next regular meeting.
 (Passed December 17, 1968) - 2.2.e.
-As the elected representative of the Faculty, the Secretary shall meet with the President and Deans of Faculty on a regular basis, and shall report to the Faculty once each semester on administrative affairs that he/she deems to be of concern to the Faculty.
+As the elected representative of the Faculty, the Secretary shall meet with the President and Deans of Faculty on a regular basis, and shall report to the Faculty once each semester on administrative affairs that the Secretary deems to be of concern to the Faculty.
 (Passed March 17, 1987; Amended April 10, 2018)